rmoff/rmoff-blog/content/post/lafs01e04.md

 ![](/images/2023/10/timeout.gif)

-At this point I've got the basics of a query running, I've learnt something about tables and connectors - and I'm stuck.
-I'm going to step back, and learn more about the Flink architecture and components before digging myself a deeper hole on this particular issue 😁 Particular things I've come across during my reading include the [SQL Gateway](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/table/sql-gateway/overview/#introduction), [Dynamic Tables](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/table/concepts/dynamic_tables/), and the [Flink Architecture](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/concepts/flink-architecture/) docs.
+At this point I've got the basics of a query running, I've learnt something about tables and connectors - and I'm stuck!

+I'm going to step back, and learn more about the Flink architecture and components before digging myself a deeper hole on this particular issue 😁 Particular things I've come across during my reading that I want to find out more about include the [SQL Gateway](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/table/sql-gateway/overview/#introduction), [Dynamic Tables](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/table/concepts/dynamic_tables/), and the [Flink Architecture](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/concepts/flink-architecture/) docs.

 _Join me next time for more fun and stack traces…_